Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-alter-ego.md

 **Magic Resistance.** You have advantage on saving throws against spells and magical abilities.

 You can use this feature whether you or your patron is in control.
-Once you use this feature, you can't use it again until you finish a Short or Long rest.
+Once you use this feature, you can't use it again until you finish a short or long rest.